Indivizo/legal/latest/en--general-terms-and-conditions.md

 ## <a name="description-of-services"></a> 2.
 Description of services

 **2.1.** Service Provider sells different packages of the Service available through the Application maintained by the Service Provider in a SaaS (software as a service) model to its Clients.
 The Service is a managed IT application, therefore its daily operation, maintenance and supervision are carried out by Service Provider.
 Service Provider is contractually liable for the provision of the Service.
-The server infrastructure of the Application, Application licenses are among the assets of the Service Provider.
-Under the present GTC Service Provider shall provide a license to use its intellectual property, the Indivizo software as a service for Client, while Client shall use the software under the provisions of the present GTC and the Privacy Policy.
-Following the confirmation of order Client shall obtain an access to the Service protected by a username and a password.
+The server infrastructure of the Application and Application licenses are among the assets of the Service Provider.
+Under the present GTC, Service Provider shall provide a license to use its intellectual property, the Indivizo software as a service for Client, while Client shall use the software under the provisions of the present GTC and the Privacy Policy.
+Following the confirmation of order Client shall obtain access to the Service protected by a username and password.
 The license given to Client to use the software is not exclusive and non-transferable.
 Client can access and use the software only for facilitating its in-company activities.

 **2.2.** Access to the Service for Clients and Applicants

 **2.2.1.** Client can access the Service by using a user name generated by the Client and a password generated by the system.
 Further users can be added to the system by Client.
-With the help of the Application Client is able to manage recruitment processes in order to fill vacancies.
-With the use of the online application form or the direct invitation (mass invite) function Client can receive applications from people who are interested in the positions advertised and who apply for these positions (hereinafter referred to as Applicant, Applicants).
+With the help of the Application, Client is able to manage recruitment processes in order to fill vacancies.
+With the use of the online application form or the direct invitation (mass invite) function, Client can receive applications from people who are interested in the positions advertised and who apply for these positions (hereinafter referred to as Applicant, Applicants).

-Client while using the Service has the following possibilities:
+Client, while using the Service has the following possibilities:

 * creating and managing unique recruitment processes,
-* creating pre-recorded interview plans by using the built-in competence based question bank or by creating Client’s own list of questions;
+* creating pre-recorded interview plans by using the built-in competence based question bank, or by creating Client’s own list of questions;
-* receiving online applications from Applicants by using the online application form provided by the Service Provider or by using the direct video interview invitation function;
+* receiving online applications from Applicants by using the online application form provided by the Service Provider, or by using the direct video interview invitation function;
 * viewing Applicants’ application forms, CVs or other documents attached (if any);
 * selecting Applicants by using and adding different pre-selection steps (online form, video interview, serious games, other unique steps)
-* evaluating Applicants in team work, voting for/against and commenting Applicants, using “markers”;
+* evaluating Applicants through team work, voting for/against and commenting on Applicants, using “markers”;
-* viewing and assessing asyncron video interviews;
+* viewing and assessing asynchronous video interviews;
 * viewing and assessing competency profiles based on serious games;
 * informing Applicants with a (partly) automated communication system;
 * creating shortlists from Applicant lists;